 The launch of a new product or feature is a stressful time for a company, particularly for Product Managers and Product Marketing Managers.
-You want your launch to be a success and act as a springboard for new deals and helps the sales team move leads into the pipeline.
+You want a successful launch that acts as a springboard for new deals and helps the sales team move leads into the pipeline.
 For that to happen, your team needs to decide which strategies to execute and which to ditch.

 How to create an effective product launch plan?
 We’re about to walk you through the actionable steps that will help you prepare for the launch and keep your whole team on the same page.